pebble-tree/node-foundationdb/README.md

 ### Watch helpers

-The easiest way to use watches is via helper functions on the database object:
+The easiest way to use watches is via one of 3 helper methods on the database object:

 - `db.`**getAndWatch(key)**: Get a value and watch it for changes.
 Because `get` is called in the same transaction which created the watch, this is safe from race conditions.
 Returns a watch with a `value` property containing the key's value.
 - `db.`**setAndWatch(key, value)**: Set a value and watch it for changes within the same transaction.